darthpelo/pappami-iOS/README.md

 **All Pappa-Mi project is Open Source (web, iOS native app, mobile web app) so if you want help us, your welcome :-)**

-If you wont to user NewRelic and Crittercism frameworks, remeber to add your APIKEY and updtate *Framework Search Path* and *Library Search Path* in Build Settings.
+If you wont to user NewRelic and Crittercism frameworks, remeber to add your APIKEY and update *Framework Search Path* and *Library Search Path* in Build Settings.

 Update
 --------